Great news! Construction is underway at the new west end main shop.

 There’s still a lot to be done over the next few weeks, on the outside facade, plumbing and electrical, installing lights, paint, flooring, cleaning it all up, and that’s all before we even begin to consider the move, with the big metal shelving and packing tables, and all of the shop furniture and stock.
 Jon and sometimes I have been traversing the city to pick up lighting or supplies or to meet with someone.
+A friend of ours recommended getting in some commercial painters to do the painting for us, it’s a great idea but we’ll see how we get on!
 Someone is currently using the front of our new shop to store their barrels of used cooking oil, so some lucky Joe (or Jon) is going to have to take care of that, too.

 Jon and his contractor/therapist/life coach.